 How do you know when a baby is teething?
-While teething symptoms can easily be confused for something else, there are a few tell-tale signs that can help you figure out if it’s indeed teething and not the common cold.
+While teething symptoms can easily be confused for something else, a few tell-tale signs can help you figure out if it’s indeed teething and not the common cold.

-A baby who is fussy, eating less, and irritable will always drive any mama sick with worry.
-It’s easy to assume that they have a cold or picked up a serious bug.
+A fussy baby, eating less, and irritable will always drive any mama sick with worry.
+It’s easy to assume they have a cold or picked up a bug.
 However, it isn’t always the case.
-Sometimes, the sudden change in behavior that’s stressing many parents in the world is simply because of teething.
+Sometimes, the sudden change in behavior stressing many parents in the world is simply because of teething.

-Teething, which is an exciting yet nerve-wracking milestone for any baby, is when a baby’s teeth first come through their gums.
-It’s an important part of their development, as teeth help your little one chew, speak, and even smile.
+Teething, an exciting yet nerve-wracking milestone for any baby, is when a baby’s teeth first come through their gums.
+It’s an integral part of their development, as teeth help your little one chew, speak, and smile.

 Teeth Eruption Timeline

-Teething can begin as early as 3 months, but it usually erupts between 4 and 7 months.
-The first teeth to come through are usually the central incisors, which are the two teeth at the bottom.
-You can refer to our chart below for a quick reference on when you can expect your baby’s teeth to come through.
+Teething can begin as early as three months, but it usually erupts between 4 and 7 months.
+The first teeth are usually the central incisors, the two teeth at the bottom.
+You can refer to our chart below to reference when you can expect your baby’s teeth to come through.

-If you think your child’s teeth eruption is a bit behind, know that it isn’t uncommon.
-According to Woodhill Dental Specialties, genetics, vitamin deficiencies, low birth weight or premature birth, and developmental disorders can be the reason why your baby’s teeth may be erupting late.
+If you think your child’s teeth eruption is a bit behind, it isn’t uncommon.
+According to Woodhill Dental Specialties, genetics, vitamin deficiencies, low birth weight or premature birth, and developmental disorders can be why your baby’s teeth may erupt late.

-However, MedlinePlus recommends that you consult a pediatric dentist if your baby still has no teeth by 9 months of age.
+However, MedlinePlus recommends that you consult a pediatric dentist if your baby still has no teeth by nine months of age.